If a Florida city's road was dedicated by an old subdivision plat, who owns the underlying land, the city or the abutting property owner?

 Q: What is the difference between a common law and statutory dedication?

-A: A common law dedication grants the public an easement to use the road, but title to the underlying land stays with the dedicator (and passes to their successors, including buyers of abutting lots).
-A statutory dedication transfers full title to the government.
+A: A common law dedication grants the public an easement to use the road; title to the underlying land stays with the dedicator and passes with the abutting parcel.
+A statutory dedication transfers title outright.
+The AG identifies two statutory-dedication paths under current Florida law: four years of government construction and continuous maintenance, or seven years of government maintenance of a privately created road.

-Q: What if the original plat clearly said the streets were "granted in fee" to the public?
+Q: What if the original 1922 plat had expressly conveyed fee title to the streets?

 Background and statutory framework

-The dispute concerns a section of Garden Avenue in Clearwater, Florida.
+The dispute concerns a section of Garden Avenue in Clearwater.
 The street was shown on a 1922 plat as a public way.
-The Church of Scientology now owns the abutting properties.
-The Church wished to vacate the street; Clearwater questioned whether the City or the Church owned the underlying land, and whether the Church would have to pay fair market value to vacate.
+The Church of Scientology owns the abutting properties and wished to vacate the street; Clearwater questioned whether the City or the Church owned the underlying land and whether the Church would have to pay fair market value to vacate.

 Citations and references